 Editorial Is the TPO seeking any potential or proposed lane-repurposing projects which would include Consultant Supported Efforts funds?
 If so, the UPWP should include these types of improvements as a Task/Activity with the appropriate funding sources (e.g., PL, SU, and/or LF).
 Note, a more significant effort is expected per the latest FDOT lane-repurposing guidance which includes a robust traffic analysis including dynamic traffic assignment and wider area of influence.
 (Only applicable along the state highway system).
-Editorial Is the TPO seeking any upcoming FHWA Grant Programs which would include Consultant Supported Efforts funds?
+This time, the Wilmin Dade TPO is not seeking the base of the projects of the latest to the lates Editorial Is the TPO seeking any upcoming FHWA Grant Programs which would include Consultant Supported Efforts funds?
 If so, the UPWP should include these types of programs as a Task/Activity with the appropriate funding sources (e.g., PL, SU, and/or LF).
-This comment is noted and added a note in Task III.
-Group D. Activity 40 on Page 45 Editorial Suggestion: Include language / content for Protected Intersections as a Complete Streets element on improving the pedestrian / bicycle network in Task III, Group E, Activity # 49.
-This note has been network in Task III.
-Group B, Activity 23 (Page 41) Critical The UPWP states Complete Streets is addressed in all Tasks; please specifically show the set aside required 2.5% for Complete Streets activities.
-This must be identified in budget tables and in UPV text.
-I note has been included in Table 10 on Page 53 and Task III.
-Technical Programs, A. SMAP Plan 8.
-Programs, D. Transportation Planning Support, and G. Municipal Grant Program fulfill to inquirement.
+This comment is noted Editorial Suggestion: Include language / content for Protected Intersections as a Complete Streets element on improving the pedestrian / bicycle network in Task III, Group E, Activity # 49.
+This note has been included in Task III, Group B, Activity 23 (Page 41) Critical The UPWP states Complete Streets is addressed in all Tasks; please specifically show the set aside required 2.5% for Complete Streets activities.
+This must be identified in budget tables and in UPWP text.
+A note has been included in Table 10 on Page 53 and Task III.
+Technical Programs, A. SMART Plan & Programs, D. Transportation Planning Support, and G. Municipal Grant Program fulfill this requirement.
 Enhancement The UPWP states resilience is addressed in all Tasks; however, it is only included in Task III activities.
 Please add additional details on how resilience is addressed in other tasks.
-Additionally, the description of resilience on page 18 of the PDF should mention FDOT resilience efforts including, but not limited to, the Resilience Action Plan (RAP), Resilience Improvement Plan (RIP), etc.
+Additionally, the description of resilience on page 18 of the PDF should mention FDOT resilience efforts including, but not limited to, the Resilience Action Plan (RAP), Resilience Improvement Plan (RIP), etc. Inclusions on the details have been updated and see on Fage 15

 Critical On page 7, Table 3, Funding Analysis, please advise if the Florida Commission for the Transportation Disadvantaged (CTD) State Funds indicating a total of \$160,640 for FY 25 and 26, should be programmed under FM# 439334-5-14 or another FM No.?
-Please see screen capture below for details: Project is an estimate succe the Application has not been submitted yellowested obligation is May 2024) and the FM# is unknown until the Commission for the Transportation Disadvantaged approves it (expected is July 2024).
+Please see screen capture below for details: Project is an estimate since the Application has not been submitted yet (expected obligation is May 2024) and the FM# is unknown until the Commission for the Transportation Disadvantaged approves it (expected is July 2024).